-The first thing to do, after thoroughly searching your own neighborhood, is to visit Indianapolis Animal Care & Control to report the lost pet and view the stray animals.
-You can visit us as often as you wish but you should stop in at least every couple of days to make sure the animal was not recently brought to our facility.
+The first thing to do, after thoroughly searching your own neighborhood, is to visit PetHarbor.com.
+PetHarbor will give you a listing of stray animals that have landed at IACS and other animal shelters.
+You can also visit IACS at 2600 S. Harding St. to report the lost pet and view our stray animals.
+You can visit us as often as you wish, but you should stop in at least every couple of days to make sure the animal was not recently brought to our facility.
 Descriptions of the same animal can vary from one person to the next; so don't rely on a phone call to identify your pet.

-If you find your animal at the Animal Care & Control facility, you will need to provide proof of ownership for the animal (photos, vet records, microchip information).
+If you find your animal at the IACS, you will need to provide proof of ownership for the animal (photos, vet records, microchip information).
 There may also be fees and citations when your animal is released.

 If your pet is not found at Indianapolis Animal Care, please report your pet missing to Indianapolis Lost Pet Alert.
 This is a free and separate service, completely run by volunteers.

 Be sure to check out the other Indianapolis-area shelters:

 7699 E. 53rd St.Indianapolis, IN 46226317.549.4814

 945 E. Main St.Danville, IN 46122317.745.9250